mikeoshinsqqa/PlayWright/README.md

 Follow these steps to set up the Playwright project:

-1. **Clone the repository (if applicable)**:
-    ```bash
-    git clone <repository-url>
-    cd <project-directory>
-    ```

-2. Playwright and other dependencies can be installed using npm.
+1. Playwright and other dependencies can be installed using npm.
 In the project directory, run:
     ```bash
     npm install
     ```

-3. Playwright requires additional dependencies.
+2. Playwright requires additional dependencies.
 Run the following command to install Playwright and its necessary browser binaries:
     ```bash
     npx playwright install